IntersectMBO/cardano-db-sync/doc/schema.md

+Resolving dependencies...
 Up to date
 # Schema Documentation for cardano-db-sync

-Schema version: 13.1.0.0 (from branch **kderme/migrations** which may not accurately reflect the version number) **Note:** This file is auto-generated from the documentation in cardano-db/src/Cardano/Db/Schema.hs by the command `cabal run -- gen-schema-docs doc/schema.md`.
+Schema version: 13.1.1.0 (from branch **kderme/conway-schema-design** which may not accurately reflect the version number) **Note:** This file is auto-generated from the documentation in cardano-db/src/Cardano/Db/Schema.hs by the command `cabal run -- gen-schema-docs doc/schema.md`.
 This document should only be updated during the release process and updated on the release branch.

 ### `schema_version`